Turn off Data Roaming or prepare for a trip

 If you have roaming issues during international travel

-- If the date and time are wrong after you arrive, go to Settings > General > Date & Time.
-Make sure that Set Automatically is turned on.
+1. If the date and time are wrong after you’ve arrived, go to Settings > General > Date & Time.
+Make sure Set Automatically is turned on.

-- If you see No Service or SOS only in the status bar of your iPhone, open Settings and tap Cellular, or Cellular Data, or Mobile Data.
-Tap Cellular/Mobile Data Options and make sure that Data Roaming is on.
+3. If you see No Service or SOS only in the status bar of your iPhone, open Settings and tap Mobile Data.
+Then:

-- If you still need help, try a different SIM card or contact your provider for more information.
+4. If you still need help, try a different SIM card or contact your network provider for more information.